 14th century Clare Island wall paintings

 These frescos are quite damaged.
-They include two sketchy drawings of musicians with few details.
-The harp seems to be similar to contemporary continental depictions.
+They include two sketchy drawings of musicians.
+The harp seems to be similar to contemporary continental depictions, and is held in a right orientation.

 Harp player image link